Joey Barton: Defamation claims

-Jeremy Vine sued Barton for libel over posts on X, where Barton had repeatedly called Vine a "bike nonce".
+Jeremy Vine sued Barton for libel over posts on social media site X, where Barton had repeatedly called Vine a "bike nonce".
 In a preliminary ruling, judge Mrs Justice Steyn, in the High Court, held that the tweets were defamatory at common law, since Barton had combined the term 'nonce', British slang for paedophile, with images of notorious paedophiles such as Jimmy Savile and Jeffrey Epstein, which had the defamatory effect of falsely insinuating that Vine is a paedophile.
 In settlement, Barton offered to pay £75,000 in damages and to pay Vine's legal expenses.
-However, Vine stated that the £75,000+costs was an offer made at an earlier stage, and subsequently Barton went on to make further defamatory statements, and that the legal process continues in respect of these.
+However, Vine stated that the £75,000 plus costs was an offer made at an earlier stage, and subsequently Barton went on to make further defamatory statements, and that the legal process continued in respect of these.
 To settle the libel claim with Vine, Barton was ordered to pay an additional £35,000.

 In January 2024, ITV responded with condemnation to Barton's referring to Eniola Aluko and Lucy Ward as "the Fred and Rose West of football commentary" after they appeared as pundit and co-commentator on an ITV match broadcast.
 In July 2024 Barton was charged with making malicious communications related to tweets he made concerning Aluko, between 1 and 18 January 2024.
 Barton had said on his Twitter feed that Aluko had only been hired as a pundit for an England game for "diversity and inclusion quotas".
 These posts, along with others targeting Vine, led to Barton being found guilty in November 2025 at Liverpool Crown Court of six counts of sending "grossly offensive" messages via social media.

 In December 2024, Barton was additionally charged with malicious communication relating to social media posts referring to Jeremy Vine and Lucy Ward.

 On 9 April 2025, Aluko won the first stage of a High Court libel claim against Barton.
 She had appeared to criticise people placed on the government's furlough scheme, for which she apologised.
 In response, Barton had posted comments suggesting that her private education made her a "hypocrite" and that her late father had been financially corrupt.
+On 10 March 2026, Aluko won her libel case against Barton in the High Court, winning £339,000 in damages, with Barton also having to pay her legal costs.
+Barton did not attend the High Court, as he was being held in custody following an assault that took place two days earlier.